anicolson/SPN-ASI/README.md

 export LD_LIBRARY_PATH=/usr/local/cuda-10.0/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}

 -->
-Sum-Product Networks for Robust Automatic Speaker Identification has been accepted to INTERSPEECH 2020
+SPNs for Robust ASI
 ====

-This repository is under early development
-====
-Sum-product networks with Gaussuan leaves are used here as speaker models for automatic speaker recognition.
+Sum-product networks (SPNs) with Gaussian leaves are used here as speaker models for automatic speaker identification (ASI).
 An example of an SPN with univariate Gaussian leaves is shown in Figure 1.
-Marginalisation and bounded marginalisation, as proposed by Cook *et al.* ([link](https://doi.org/10.1016/S0167-6393(00)00034-0)), is used here to significantly increase the robustness of the SPN speaker models to noise.
+Marginalisation and bounded marginalisation, as proposed by Cook *et al.* ([link](https://doi.org/10.1016/S0167-6393(00)00034-0)), is used to significantly increase the robustness of the SPN speaker models to noise.
 To identify the reliable spectral components for marginalisation, an *a priori* SNR estimator is used.

 |![](./spk_model.jpg "SPN speaker model.")|
 |----|